 Globalization of Solidarity

-Very Rev. Peter-Hans Kolvenbach, S.J., the previous spiritual leader of the Society of Jesus, recorded comments for the 25th anniversary of my radio show Faith and Justice Forum: "Since 1975 it has been an apostolic priority for the Society of Jesus to work towards a world where Faith generates Justice and all human beings live in fraternal solidarity.
+Very Rev. Peter-Hans Kolvenbach, S.J., a spiritual leader of the Society of Jesus, recorded comments for the 25th anniversary of my radio show Faith and Justice Forum: "Since 1975 it has been an apostolic priority for the Society of Jesus to work towards a world where Faith generates Justice and all human beings live in fraternal solidarity.
 Based on this aspiration, Xavier University's radio station has been broadcasting for 25 years a Forum of Faith and Justice under the able direction of Father Benjamin J. Urmston, S.J.
 During those 25 years, the technology of radio broadcast has undergone great change, and the competition from other communications media has shaped the radio audiences.
 In the midst of the rapid sociological and technical changes, Xavier University has continued to deliver the message of a religious faith which cannot be separated from the promotion of justice.
 The process of globalization has benefited from communication technologies, and we have to assure that these communication techniques help to proclaim that globalization is not merely an extension of markets and economic activities, but also an expansion of solidarity: the globalization of solidarity.
 While congratulating and thanking Father Urmston, Dr. James King, and the many others who have contributed to the Forum of Faith and Justice over the years, I pray that their mission will continue well into the future."

 Christian Scripture speaks of the principalities and powers, the world as opposed to the values of Jesus.
 Those who are making the decisions today have an ideology.
 To recognize and analyse the dominant culture today we need to have the spiritual freedom to acknowledge our own immediate vested interests.
 To change our attitude isn't easy.
 To have a complete change of attitude is a spiritual challenge.
 I think a long-term vision more in accord with God's Word is in everyone's interest.
 But to even consider such a change requires spiritual discernment.